Fire and rescue services

 Get medical advice if you have a fever, muscle pain, rash, bleeding nose or gums, or a severe headache.

-HIV/AIDS is common in Panama.
+HIV/AIDS is a significant risk in Panama.

 Many hantavirus pulmonary syndrome cases are reported in Los Santos province.